mbakhoff/htmlbasic5/readme.md

 Remove the email field from the new post form.
 Set the post's author to the current logged in user.
 Hide the form when no user is logged in.
-Beware that an attacker could still create and submit the form using developer tools - this should fail.

 ## CSRF attacks and mitigation

 Our login system with the login tokens is already quite secure, but there is still one major security issue we need to take care of.
 Remember that when a server sets a cookie, the cookie is included in all future requests to the server that set the cookie.
-There is no restriction that the request must come from a web page that was served by that same server.
+There is no restriction that the request must come from a web page served by that same server.

 Consider this scenario:
 * the user logs in to our forum and the login token is stored in a cookie
 * the user leaves our site and visits another site (e.g. *evil.com*)
-* *evil.com* contains a button that's labeled *Get free stuff*, but this is implemented like this:
+* *evil.com* contains a button that's labeled *Get free stuff*, implemented like this:
   ```html
   <form action="https://your-forum-address/threads" method="post">
     <input type="hidden" name="threadName" value="check out my cool new program at evil.com/virus.exe" />